 Sorry!
 Our tours are not wheelchair accessible due to the nature of the environment we operate in.
 If you have any disability requirements and you are unsure of our safety practices, please contact us to discuss your inquiries before booking.

 Homalco Tours requires that our guests are to be moderately fit enough to get on and off a vessel, coach, and dock ramp.
-The boat ride is 2 hours each way for the People, Water, Land & Great Bears of Bute tours.
-It is not recommended for people with back problems.
+Tours are not recommended for people with back problems.

-The People, Water, Land tour includes 2 to 3 km of interpretive walking on trails that may have uneven ground (appropriate footwear is recommended).
+People, Water, Land tour includes 1 km of interpretive walking on trails that may have uneven ground (appropriate footwear is recommended).

-You have an option to sign a waiver at the time of your booking, electronically.
+You have an option to sign a waiver at the time of your booking, electronically, or when you arrive.
+We recommend doing it before your arrival to quicken the check-in process.

 Please note: All waivers are required to be read and signed before the tour begins.
 No exceptions!